kschmorleitz/Bellabeat/README.md

 - Only 8 of 33 users recorded their weight
 - Users spent an average of 7 hours asleep each night
 - The average weight recorded was 158.8 lbs, with a minimum weight recording of 116 lbs and a maximum weight of 294.3 lbs
+- 9 of 33 users did not record their sleep data, and 2 of 33 users had non-conclusive recordings (i.e. their average time asleep was < 2 hr per night)

 **Observations**:
 - Weight isn't being recorded frequently by users
-- Most users aren't recording their sleep data
+- Many users aren't recording their sleep data

 **Correlations**:
-- Average steps taken per day doesn't necessary correlate with the average amount of calories burned per day
+- Average steps taken per day doesn't necessarily correlate with the average amount of calories burned per day
 - More time asleep is not necessarily correlated with the amount of calories one burns in a day
 - For those who recorded their weight, users who weight < 200 lbs are much more likely to exercise than those who weight > 200 lbs